-Who is responsible for Precertification Services provided by a Net- Services provided by a BlueCard/Non-Network/Non- work Provider Participating Provider Provider Member is responsible for Precertification. • If Member fails to get Precertification, Member may be financially responsible for service and/or setting in whole or in part. • For Emergency admissions you, your authorized repre- sentative, or Physician must notify the Administrator within 24 hours of the admission or as soon as possible within a rea- sonable period of time.
+Who is responsible for Precertification Services provided by a Net- work Provider Participating Provider Provider Member is responsible for Precertification. • If Member fails to get Precertification, Member may be financially responsible for service and/or setting in whole or in part. • For Emergency admissions you, your authorized repre- sentative, or Physician must notify the Administrator within 24 hours of the admission or as soon as possible within a rea- sonable period of time.